Gyoneta/mtgTable/README.md

 2 - Testing on Git/GitHub _DONE_

-3 - Use API to fetch commander's imgs
+3 - Use API to fetch commander's imgs _ONGOING_

-4 - WebSocket so people can checkout the score on their own
+4 - WebSocket so people can checkout the score on their own (far beyong now)

+its kinda becoming a testing repository (should've done it by branching it from main project instead of creating a new repo tho)